-PHILADELPHIA (CBS) — The summer solstice, on Saturday June 21st, is the longest day of the year, extra time to enjoy the summer sun.
+PHILADELPHIA (CBS) — The Summer Solstice on June 21 is the longest day of the year, which means extra time to enjoy the summer sun.
 But doctors are warning that it could cause trouble for the millions of people who suffer with sleep problems.

 He says shutting out as much light as possible will help.
-And it might sound strange, but Dr. Doghramji also recommends wearing sun glasses in the early evening until it gets really dark that will help stimulate melatonin.
-He says, “We’re already not sleeping enough because of work and other demands and now because of all the light in the environment we’re sleeping even less, building up even more daytime sleepiness.”
+And it might sound strange, but Dr. Doghramji also recommends wearing sun glasses in the early evening until it gets really dark because that will help stimulate melatonin.

 Experts say generally because of the extra daylight people sleep less in the summer.